The Deal Whisperer: Rahul Patel's Rise in Hollywood Power

 “If a buyer can see exactly where the value lives, they’re more confident bidding high,” he says simply.
 “That’s what the modelling is for.”

-Patel is currently working on a pipeline of transactions that span the US, UK and Latin America, with a particular focus on the booming Spanish-language content market and the continued appetite of US private equity firms for independent media assets.
+Patel is currently working on a pipeline of transactions that span the US and UK, with a particular focus on the booming Spanish-language content market.
 He has built a network that spans major studios, leading streaming platforms and top-tier private equity firms and sees Los Angeles as the perfect base.

 LA has always been the creative capital of the global entertainment industry.
 Increasingly, it is becoming the financial one too.
 And as American private equity appetite for independent media content reaches an all-time high, this M&A specialist has positioned himself right at the center of the action.